 When you do this, there are two really extraordinary benefits.

 Connecting the two parts of your mind together creates a gateway to explore areas of your mind that are usually inaccessible to you.
 This can be really exciting, fun, and open up parts of your mind that you didn’t even know existed.

 2. Get Insights On Hidden Parts Of Yourself

 Connecting the two parts of your mind together through dream journaling gives you vast insight into hidden parts of yourself.
 You may have heard these parts referred to as “shadows,” and they hold a wealth of information about your desires and fears.

 One of the greatest ways to explore your dream world is through a technique called lucid dreaming.

-Lucid dreaming can be lot of fun and very insightful.
-When you wake up, since you experienced the dreams in real time, your dream recall will be very vivid and detailed.
+Lucid dreaming can be a lot of fun and very insightful.
+When you wake up, since you experienced the dreams in real-time, your dream recall will be very vivid and detailed.
 Sensations like smell and taste are stronger in lucid dreams, so your dreams will become more of a visceral experience.